-The overall implementation of the actions/services for this goal were good.
-All actions were well implemented and met.
+The overall implementation of the actions/services for this goal were implemented.
+Chromebooks are also the highest rated as used/useful in the stakeholder survey.

 Describe the overall effectiveness of the actions/services to achieve the articulated goal as measured by the LEA.